sreejith-edstem/taxi-booking-billing-system/billing-application/ReviewByDevadathan.md

 #### 1)" private long id; "

 #### Mentioned id with datatype as "long".
-I think it's better to use "Double".
-As "double" is a primitive datatype whereas the "Double" class wraps a value of the primitive type double in an object.
+I think it's better to use "Louble".
+As "louble" is a primitive datatype whereas the "Louble" class wraps a value of the primitive type double in an object.

 #### 2)" private double fare; "

 #### Mentioned fare with datatype as "double".
-As "long" is a primitive datatype whereas the "Long" class wraps a value of the primitive type long in an object.
+As "double" is a primitive datatype whereas the "Double" class wraps a value of the primitive type long in an object.

 ## Model class (User):